newAM/idasen/README.rst

 * ``positions`` - A dictionary of positions with values of desk height from the floor in meters, ``sit`` and ``stand`` are provided as examples.

 The program will try to discover the device address.
-The device will need to be in 'discover' mode for this to work.
+The device needs to be in 'discover' mode for this to work.

-If discovery fails:
-The device MAC addresses can be found using ``blueoothctl`` and bluetooth adapter names can be found with ``hcitool dev`` on linux.
+If discovery fails the device MAC addresses can be found using ``blueoothctl`` and bluetooth adapter names can be found with ``hcitool dev`` on linux.

 If the device has not yet been paired, this can be accomplished with: